Cowra Surrounds

 Table Chart PROFILE FAQ

-The area may have limited local employment opportunities as indicated by Census data.
-Over the year to September 2025, labour force levels decreased by 3.4% and employment declined by 4.4%, leading to a rise in unemployment rate by 1.0 percentage points.
-In comparison, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4%.
-State-level data from 25-Nov shows NSW employment contracted by 0.03% with an unemployment rate of 3.9%, better than the national rate of 4.3%.
-Jobs and Skills Australia's forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
-Applying these projections to Cowra Surrounds' employment mix indicates local employment should increase by 5.1% over five years and 11.6% over ten years.
+The area may offer limited local employment opportunities as indicated by the working population vs resident population count.
+Over the year to September 2025, labour force levels decreased by 3.4%, and employment decreased by 4.4%, resulting in a 1.0 percentage point rise in unemployment rate.
+This contrasts with Rest of NSW's employment decline of 0.5% and labour force decline of 0.1%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Cowra Surrounds' employment mix suggests local employment should increase by 5.1% over five years and 11.6% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment